thomaserlang/storitch/README.md

 # Nginx

-Uses nginx to serve all the cached files.
+Use Nginx to serve all the files.

 Here is an example config.